romainducrocq/wheelcc/README.md

 ### Optimization

 wheelcc can perform multiple compiler performance optimizations for smaller and faster assembly outputs.
 The level 1 `-O1` command-line option enables all IR optimizations: constant folding, unreachable code elimination, copy propagation and dead store elimination.
-The level 2 `-O2` (TBD) command-line option enables backend register allocation with coalescing (but it does not enable level 1 optimizations).
+The level 2 `-O2` command-line option enables backend register allocation with coalescing (but it does not enable level 1 optimizations).
 The `-O3` option enables all optimizations (level 1 and 2) and the `-O0` option disables them all.
 By default, only `-O2` is enabled.

 ### Linker

 There is no built-in linker, the compiler outputs assembly that is then linked with gcc/ld.
 That output follows the System-V ABI, which allows to link other libraries pre-compiled with gcc (or other compilers) with the `-L` and `-l` command-line options and use them at runtime in a program compiled by wheelcc.
 This also allows to link the C standard library method APIs which declarations are supported by the current implementation of wheelcc.

-### Standard library

-(TBD, an experimental standard library is planned in the future, with at least support for the compiler tests.)

 ### Dependencies